Village St. George, Louisiana

 Village St. George is a neighborhood of St. George and former census designated place in East Baton Rouge Parish, Louisiana, United States.
-The population was 7,104 at the 2010 census.
+As of the 2020 census, Village St. George had a population of 7,677.
 It is part of the Baton Rouge Metropolitan Statistical Area.

-It located within the city of St. George, Louisiana.
+It is located within the city of St. George, Louisiana.

 Geography

 Village St. George is located in southern East Baton Rouge Parish at (30.362642, -91.068049).
 It is bordered to the west, across Siegen Lane, by Oak Hills Place.
 Downtown Baton Rouge is 10 mi to the northwest.

 According to the United States Census Bureau, the CDP has a total area of 5.8 sqkm, all land.

 Demographics

 Village St. George was first listed as a census designated place in the 1990 U.S. census.
-It was deleted after the 2020 U.S. census after being absobed into the newly formed city of St. George.
+It was deleted after the 2020 U.S. census after being absorbed into the newly formed city of St. George.